joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/25/dining/street-vendors-new-york-food.html

 **'We gotta figure it out': The Bucks are sliding without Giannis Antetokounmpo**\
-`Both Giannis and Kevin Porter Jr. are "pretty close" to a return according to Doc Rivers.
+`Both Giannis and Kevin Porter Jr. are "pretty close" to a return, according to Doc Rivers.
 What exactly that means is unclear.`\
 https://nytimes.com/athletic/6835952/2025/11/25/blazers-bucks-giannis-injury-nba/

 **CFP odds: Which teams have the best chances of getting in?**\